Great Paxton, a Modern Village

 It is 59 miles north of London and well connected by the nearby A1 and A14 roads, St. Neots mainline railway station is 3 miles away.

-So as the site is to have a life-span of least three times longer than originally intended (and now probably much more), I made the decision to make more of it to tell some of the stories of the history of Great Paxton that isn't widely known, to be more immediately responsive to events and village information that isn't addressed quickly elsewhere and to showcase the village in the wider sense.
+Due to covid delays, this website wasn't the short-lived entity that was planned so I made the decision to make more of it to tell some of the stories of the history of Great Paxton that isn't widely known, to be more immediately responsive to events and village information that isn't addressed quickly elsewhere and to showcase the village in the wider sense.

 Places to start: